 Best Apple Cake:

 Our melt in your mouth apple cake recipe is packed full of everything that's good about fall!
+It has chopped apples in the batter and sliced apples on top!
 You can use Granny Smith apples, Honey Crisp, Fuji, or really any apples that you love the most.
 It's always great to use a mixture of apples to get some different sweet and tart flavors!
 While I do get the craving for things like Pumpkin Muffins and Pumpkin Cupcakes, I am a true apple cinnamon lover!
 This is a great weekend baking recipe, and perfect served as a dessert or even a nice coffee cake for brunch!
 If you have a lot of apples to use up, be sure to try our Oatmeal Crumble Stuffed Baked Apples too!

 How to Make Apple Cake: